FAQs

 What is a dire financial emergency?

 “Dire financial emergencies“ include the lack or imminent endangerment of essentials such as housing, medicine/healthcare, utilities, and food, due to the artist’s loss or lack of current/recent live performance work, because of circumstances outside of their control.
-Common circumstances include cancelled performances, cutbacks or cancellations of dance engagement contracts, loss of touring opportunities, and ongoing shutdowns due to the COVID-19 pandemic and its impact.
+Common circumstances include cancelled performances, cutbacks or cancellations of dance engagement contracts, loss of touring opportunities, illness or injury, and ongoing shutdowns due to the COVID-19 pandemic and its impact.

 Your recent and sustained commitment is demonstrated through your resume/bio/CV attached to your application.